tutek1/DTLabs/02_Player/lab02.md

 > The **Y-axis** of the camera should be rotated by moving the mouse left and right - **X-axis** of the mouse.

 ### Camera pivot scene setup
-If you play the game now, the camera does rotate in place (ideal for **first-person** games).
+If you play the game now, the camera rotates in place (ideal for **first-person** games).
 However, we are making a **third-person** game.
-In third person games the camera should rotate around the player (more abstractly a pivot point).
-Since we want the camera to follow smoothly after the player, let's add a pivot point `Node3D`.
-This pivot will have the camera as a child and will smoothly follow the player.
+In third person games, the camera should rotate around the player (more abstractly a **pivot point**).
+Since we want the camera to follow smoothly after the player, we cannot use the player as the pivot.
+Let's add a pivot point `Node3D`, which will have the camera as a child and will smoothly follow the player.

 This should be the setup:

 ![](img/CameraPivot.png)

-> aside negative
-> Please **move** to script to the pivot and change the first line to extend `Node3D` instead of `Camera3D`.
+Now **remove** the script from the `Camera3D` node and **add** it to the pivot.
+Also change the first line extend type to `Node3D` instead of `Camera3D`.

 ### Camera offset correction
 Now we also need to change how we use the `camera_offset` variable, so that it reflects our new setup.
-The offset should be applied to the child of the pivot - `Camera3D`.
-To access the child node we need a reference to it.
-We could make an another `@export` variable but the following way is easier and less error prone.
+The **offset** should be applied to the child of the pivot - the `Camera3D` node.
+To access the child node we need a **reference** to it.
+We could make another `@export` variable but the following way is easier and less error-prone.
 Write this line just below the export variables:

 ```GDScript
 @onready var camera_3d : Camera3D = $Camera3D
 ```

-> aside positive
+- The `$` symbol is same as calling the `get_node("Camera3D")` function.
-> The `@onready` annotation makes the variable assignment run in `_ready()` function.
+- The `@onready` annotation makes the variable assignment run in the `_ready()` function.
 It is the same as doing:
-> ```GDScript
+    ```GDScript
-> func _ready() -> void:
+    func _ready() -> void:
->   camera_3d = get_node("Camera3D")
+        camera_3d = get_node("Camera3D")
-> ```
+    ```

-> aside positive
-> It is recommended to use these absolute node references `$node_name` if we are referencing a **child** of the current node and `@export` is we are referencing a node outside of the subtree of the current node.
+    and it is needed here because we cannot get a reference to a child node before the scene tree has been created.

 Now we need to modify the `_follow_target()` function.
-1. Remove the `camera_offset` addition in the lerp
+1. **Remove** the `camera_offset` addition in the lerp
-2. Add the following line below the lerp
+2. **Add** the following line below the lerp
 ```GDScript
 camera_3d.position = camera_offset
 ```

-Try playing the game and the values of `camera_offset` and `follow_speed`.
+Try playing the game and adjust the values of `camera_offset` and `follow_speed` to your liking.

+> aside positive
+> It is recommended to use the relative node references `$node_name` if we are referencing a **child** node and `@export` is we are referencing a node outside of the subtree of the current node.

 ### Camera limit
 If you played around with the camera, you might have noticed that you can rotate the camera all the way around.
 Even to the point where it is **upside-down**.
-Let's add limits to the camera.
+Let's add limits to the cameras `X-axis` rotation.

 ```GDScript
 @export var camera_limit : Vector2 = Vector2(-60,60)